 - 2. Measure out the distance in the field.
 Using your normal spray speed and pressure, determine the time it takes to travel the distance in seconds.
-Repeat at least three times and average the results. - at the same throttle setting and sprayer at the same throttle setting and sprayer pressure, catching the output from each nozzle for the time determined in Step 2.
+Repeat at least three times and average the results. - 3.
+While the sprayer is stationary, run the sprayer at the same throttle setting and sprayer pressure, catching the output from each nozzle for the time determined in Step 2.
 Find the average output, in ounces, by adding individual nozzle outputs and dividing by number of nozzles.
 If any individual output is 10 percent higher or lower than the average output for all nozzles, clean the nozzle or replace, and repeat this step.